outcomesinsights/conceptql/doc/spec.md

 ```

-Each oval depicts a "node", or rather, a ConceptQL expression.
-An arrow between a pair of nodes indicates that the results from the node on the tail of the arrow pass on to the node at the head of the arrow.
+Each oval depicts a "operator", or rather, a ConceptQL expression.
+An arrow between a pair of operators indicates that the results from the operator on the tail of the arrow pass on to the operator at the head of the arrow.
 A simple example should help here:
 ```ConceptQL
 # First Office Visit Per Patient
 {